Negronii/MyNotes/back-end/Spring.md

 }
 ```

-If we want a attribute not to be null, we can use
+To require a specific field to not be blank:

 ```java
 @NotBlank
 private final String name
 ```

+## Deployment

-Deployment: after running maven install, there will be a target folder, and a xxx.jar file.
-To run it, use
+After running `mvn install`, a `target` folder is created containing a `.jar` file.
+To run it:

 ```
 java -jar xxx.jar